Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) The Innovation Department Sector within the Test Subject Zone is restricted to Innovation Personnel, and personnel ranking Classification - A and above.*

-*d) The Security Corps Armory within the Upper Test Subject Zone is restricted to Security Personnel and personnel ranking Classification - O and above.*
+*d) The Security Corps Armory within the Upper Test Subject Zone is restricted to Security Personnel, Engineering Department Personnel who are restocking resources for Security Personnel and personnel ranking Classification - O and above.*

 *e) The Engineering Department Hangars within the Upper Test Subject Zone is restricted to Engineering Personnel, personnel who spawn with weapons and personnel ranking Classification - A or above.*

 *f) Security Personnel may enter all the aforementioned places in order to check or deal with any hostile forces.*

 *g) Regulations Personnel may enter all the aforementioned places in order to deal with any legislation infractors.*

+*h) The Briefing Area is restricted to Departmental Personnel only.*

+*i) The Guidance booth is restricted to Regulations Department personnel, if none are online, other departmental personnel may take their place.
+NCMs are not allowed inside unless taking shelter from an active hostile threat.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.